Beyond Pressure Points: How Adjustable Saddles Are Changing Tailbone Pain for Cyclists

 James, at 63, was experiencing age-related tissue changes that created new sensitivity in previously comfortable positions.

-Using pressure mapping technology and adjustable saddles, we created completely different configurations for each rider.
+Using pressure mapping and adjustable saddles, we created completely different configurations for each rider.
 The pressure maps revealed that despite similar complaints, each rider's "pain map" was dramatically different.

 The results were remarkable: